This roast beef smoked gouda grilled cheese is the perfect sandwich to go with a nice hot bowl of soup!

 A good one is fresh tasting like vine ripe tomatoes, doesn’t leave you with that “canned tomato” taste in your mouth and is the perfect accompaniment to a grilled cheese sandwich.

-So paired with Progresso®’s brand new Creamy Tomato with Roasted Red Pepper (which is all those things!), I decided to do a hearty grilled cheese filled with roast beef, smoked gouda cheese and sage caramelized onions.
+So with my favorite recipe in hand, I decided to do a hearty grilled cheese filled with roast beef, smoked gouda cheese and sage caramelized onions to go along with it.

 Caramelizing the onions is a little bit of extra work for a grilled cheese but I promise you won’t regret it.